Relevance-Guided Modeling of Object Dynamics for Reinforcement Learning: Experiments

-\textbf{Object Inference Challenges}: By using our object objective function to combine map tracklets together, we are able to rapidly infer succinct object representations of each of the games, as shown in Figure~\ref{fig:objectlevelrep}.
-Each game contains many \textit{distractor objects}, which are visually distinct and even move but are of little for learning a policy.
+\textbf{Object Inference Challenges}.
+Using our object objective function to combine map tracklets together, we rapidly inferred succinct object representations for each game, as shown in Figure~\ref{fig:objectlevelrep}.
+Each game contains many \textit{distractor objects}, which are visually distinct and even move but are of little use for learning a policy.
 Specifically, each game has many colorful static background objects.
 More challengingly, each game has a numerical score, and each numeral frequently appears and disappears, exhibiting distinct dynamics from the background.
 In three of the games, Asterix, Breakout, and Pong, the agent-controlled object frequently undergoes \textit{changes in orientation or observed size} due to occlusion, rotating up to 180$^\circ$ or doubling or halving in size between successive observations, posing a challenge for any purely visual-based tracking algorithm.
-Finally, in two games, Asterix and Pong, there are task-irrelevant \textit{objects that are visually identical} or near-identical to the agent-controlled object.
-This challenge is compounded by frequent \textit{discontinuities in observed dynamics} when objects teleport large distances to starting positions during game resets: physical proximity and visually similarity together are insufficient to track them.
-OLRL is able to correctly segment and track objects through these challenges by relying on behavior to associate tracklets, ignoring task-irrelevant objects or associating visually distinct but behaviorally similar percepts together.
+Finally, two games, Asterix and Pong, have task-irrelevant \textit{objects that are visually identical} or near-identical to the agent-controlled object.
+This challenge is compounded by frequent \textit{discontinuities in observed dynamics} when objects teleport large distances to starting positions during game resets: physical proximity and visual similarity together are insufficient to track them.
+OLRL correctly segmented and tracked objects through these challenges by relying on behavior to associate tracklets, ignoring task-irrelevant objects or associating visually distinct but behaviorally similar percepts.